 We’re Going to the Farmer’s Market by Stefan Page

 Rhyming verse and vibrant illustrations make this board book the perfect companion for kids in strollers at the farmers market! [board book, ages 2 and up]

 To Market, To Market by Nikki McClure

-The cut paper illustrations by Nikki McClure give this picture book an old fashioned timeless appeal which suits the theme of the picture book as the first farmers’ markets in the United States opened in 1624 in Boston.
+The cut-paper illustrations by Nikki McClure give this picture book an old fashioned timeless appeal that suits the theme of the picture book as the first farmers’ markets in the United States opened in 1624 in Boston.
 The history of how the items were created at the marketplace is also included, giving this picture book a sense of history.
 The items and people featured are from the Olympia Farmers Market which the author visits weekly. [picture book, ages 5 and up]

 Farmers’ Market Day by

 Told in rhyme, a little girl is excited to spend her own money at the farmers’ market.
 There’s so much to choose from — fruits and vegetables, honey, baked goods, crafts and more!
 She finds the perfect thing and they leave laden with a little of everything! [picture book, ages 4 and up]

 Hanapepe, Kauai (the town that Lilo and Stitch is based on):

 To examine any book more closely at Amazon, please click on image of book.